keevan/keevan/src/blog/putting-the-blog-together/index.md

 ### Conclusion

 I foresee a bumpy road with a lot of research and development, but I will document the journey bring to light the pain points experienced.
+I feel happy with what I've managed to string together thus far.

 What do you think?
 Have you travelled down this road before?
 How did you approach this problem?
 I guess by the time I've written this I haven't added comment support yet, but perhaps later on I would have.